Business Name Ideas for Tech Startups: Patterns and Inspiration

 - Zoom: Simple word repurposed for video

-Domain availability: Unique invented words almost always have available domains.
+Domain availability.
+Unique invented words almost always have available domains.

-Blank slate: The brand creates its own associations without fighting existing meanings or connotations.
+Blank slate.
+The brand creates its own associations without fighting existing meanings or connotations.

-Premium positioning: Invented words can feel sophisticated and modern, avoiding commodity associations.
+Premium positioning.
+Invented words can feel sophisticated and modern, avoiding commodity associations.

 Use phonetic building blocks: